 - The chief of the Division of Fertility Preservation at the Feinberg School of Medicine

 - A principal investigator on two National Institutes of Health R01 grants, a P01 grant and core facility

 - The director of two NIH funded center grants (The Center for Reproductive Research (U54) and the Oncofertility Consortium® (UL1)

 With the Oncofertility Consortium, Dr. Woodruff has established a team of oncologists, fertility specialists, social scientists, educators and policy makers to translate her research to the clinical care of women who will lose their fertility due to cancer treatment.
 To describe this effort, she coined the term oncofertility, a word that is now officially recognized as a new 'slang' term in the English language.
 She edited the first book on this topic called Oncofertility (Springer, 2007) where the scope of the problem and current technology, clinical practice tables, procedural guidelines and patient stories are collected.

-Dr. Woodruff has also advocated for gender specificity in clinical trials in an effort to better understand the effects that technologies and procedures have on women and is the Founder and Director of the Institute for Women’s Health Research.
+Dr. Woodruff has also advocated for gender specificity in clinical trials in an effort to better understand the effects that technologies and procedures have on women and is the Founder and Director of the Women's Health Research Institute.